isomerpages/moe-sembawangsec/pages/Privacy Statement.md

 <p>Photograph(s) or video image(s) of you may be captured during school events,
 programmes, and related activities.
-We may use and publish such photographs and/or video recordings in school publications, website, social media channels, and other official school communication channels.</p>
+We may use and publish such photographs and/or video recordings in school publications, website, social media channels, and other official school communication channels.
+Please alert the school if you do not wish to any of your images to be published on this school web site.
+Refer to the 'Communication Guidelines' page to get in touch.</p>
 <p>CCTVs may be in operation in and around our premises as necessary in the
 interest of security.</p>